Tatsunoko vs. Capcom: Ultimate All-Stars

-Launch
+Release

+Tatsunoko vs. Capcom: Cross Generation of Heroes was released in Japan on the Wii on December 11, 2008, and an arcade version followed in mid-December 2008.

 An official launch event for Tatsunoko vs. Capcom: Ultimate All Stars was held at the Nintendo World Store in the Rockefeller Center on January 23, 2010, featuring autograph signings by Niitsuma, giveaways, competitions, and playable demo kiosks.
 Hundreds of fans were expected to attend between 11 pm and 3 pm.
 The game was released in North America on January 26, in Japan on January 28, and in Europe on January 29.
+Certain versions were bundled with a Mad Catz arcade stick, whose artwork was produced by Japanese artist Shinkiro.
+Pre-orders from GameStop included eight of thirteen lenticular trading cards.
+As a buying incentive, Capcom's Japanese online store offered a Secret File compilation book of concept art, illustrations and design notes; it is the twenty-seventh volume of the Secret File series, which was originally published between 1996 and 1999 as a supplement to Capcom games of the time.
+The store also included an audio CD with four vocal tracks from the game: the opening song from Cross Generation of Heroes, "Across the Border", sung by Asami Abe; Ultimate All-Stars' English re-recording of this song, sung by Anna Gholston, with rap by James C. Wilson; and the Japanese and English versions of Roll's theme song composed by Yoshinori Ono.

 Capcom's Community Manager Seth Killian expressed satisfaction with the North American sales of Ultimate All-Stars. "[Tatsunoko Vs Capcom] certainly beat the initial expectations.
 It didn't set any land speed records, but it was a success," Killian stated.
 "And that's really saying something considering that we're talking about a game that was not only never coming out, but has a title that most people can't even pronounce."
 In Japan, Ultimate All-Stars sold 18,913 units as of January 2, 2011, and, as of December 27, 2009, Cross Generation of Heroes has sold 62,805 units.

-Certain versions of Tatsunoko vs. Capcom: Ultimate All-Stars are bundled with a Mad Catz arcade stick, whose artwork was produced by Japanese artist Shinkiro.
-Pre-orders from GameStop included eight of thirteen lenticular trading cards.
-As a buying incentive, Capcom's Japanese online store offered a Secret File compilation book of concept art, illustrations and design notes; it is the twenty-seventh volume of the Secret File series, which was originally published between 1996 and 1999 as a supplement to Capcom games of the time.
-The store also included an audio CD with four vocal tracks from the game: the opening song from Cross Generation of Heroes, "Across the Border", sung by Asami Abe; Ultimate All-Stars' English re-recording of this song, sung by Anna Gholston, with rap by James C. Wilson; and the Japanese and English versions of Roll's theme song composed by Yoshinori Ono.
+Capcom USA's Corporate Officer/Senior Vice-President Christian Svensson revealed in early November 2012 that Capcom's rights with Tatsunoko had lapsed, thus disallowing Capcom to sell Tatsunoko vs. Capcom physically or digitally.